stayallive/alex.bouma.blog/content/posts/2023-08-29-setup-sentry-relay-on-ubuntu-server.md

 > _Note: If you run a self-hosted instance replace the upstream answer with the hostname of your self-hosted instance._

 ## Setup `systemd` service

+We downloaded the binary, made it executable, and created a configuration file.
+We are almost done!

 Now we need to setup `systemd` so Relay will start on boot and can be managed via `systemd`.